amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 ```

-Have you ever looked at a function and thought:
+Ever looked at a function and thought:

 > Wow, that is almost what I need, if only I had the same function with one less parameter